yachnytskyi/go-blog-platform/README.md

 ## Runing the Application

-`config/yaml/v1/dev.application.example.yaml` file is provided you as an example of your own config settings, which you you need to put in your `config/yaml/v1/dev.application.yaml` file (you should create it on your own).
+`config/yaml/v1/dev.application.example.yaml` file is provided you as an example of your own config settings,  you need to put them in your `config/yaml/v1/dev.application.yaml` file (you should create it on your own).

 ## From the project root directory, run: